Taking LSAT Practice Exam 1

 Written by Blueprint

-Updated over a week ago
+Updated this week

 Your LSAT journey begins with a daunting, but necessary challenge: a full-length Practice Exam.

 First, you have to know your enemy, and that first exam is a perfect, thorough introduction.
-Better to come to terms with the fact that the LSAT is unlike any exam you’ve taken before as soon as possible, that way you can fully embrace the new concepts and strategies we’ll be imparting onto you.
+Better to come to terms with the fact that the LSAT is unlike any exam you’ve taken before as soon as possible, that way you can fully embrace the new concepts and strategies we’ll be imparting to you.

 Did this answer your question?